nocibambi/ds_blog/_posts/2020-09-17-finance-zero-sum.md

 So let's break up the question to the following cases:

-pure commercial relationship
+- Pure commercial relationship
-trading of goods
+- Trading of goods
-finance
+- Finance

 ## Pure commercial transaction